schotanp/climate-change-fall2022/assignment-instructions/a3-introduction.md

   - Remember that you can find all your GitHub Classroom repostories at [https://github.com/settings/repositories](https://github.com/settings/repositories).
 2. Read the rest of this instruction document and your new repository's README.md file, as well.

-## 4. Due Dates and assessment Rubric
+## 4. Due dates and assessment rubric

 |Date Assigned|2022-11-07|
 |:--|:--|
 |**Date Due**|**2022-11-27**|